Updated June 13, 2023

-Magento ERP Architecture
+2. Magento ERP Architecture

-Magento ERP section is the section from where we can control the complete flow of the front end which is visible to customers.
+The Magento ERP section is the section from which we can control the complete flow of the front end visible to customers.

-2. Catalog: This section contains the management of products.
+b.
+Catalog: This section contains the management of products.
 It allows us to add new products.
 In this section, we can also add categories.
 We can associate any product in any category.
-We can disable any product and we can add images for the products.
+We can disable any product and add images for the products.
 This section gives power to Magento admin to control layout and visibility related to products to end customers.
 Admin can also see reviews and ratings for the products.

-5. CMS: It allows Magento admin to manage all the static blocks of websites.
+e.
+CMS: It allows Magento admin to manage all the static blocks of websites.
 It can be like the layout of the footer and layout of headers etc.

 This has been a guide to Magento Architecture.
-Here we discuss the introduction and various architecture of Magento. you may also have a look at the following articles to learn more –
+Here we discuss the introduction and various architecture of Magento.
+You may also have a look at the following articles to learn more –